Experience Travel Group

 January - February

-A lovely time to visit, with dry conditions throughout the country.
-Main cities should be in the comfortable mid-twenties; the lower-lying parts of the south nearer to 30°C. Bring warm layers if you’re heading to the north or high altitudes, as it can get cold at night.
+January and February are lovely times to visit, with dry conditions throughout the country.
+Main cities should be in the comfortable mid-twenties; the lower-lying parts of the south are nearer to 30°C. Bring warm layers if you’re heading to the north or high altitudes, as it can get cold at night.

 March - April